tanfwong/rfsoc_notes/_sources/ch5/hls_intf.md

   The default data access paradigm and interface protocol for some of these basic types may be overridden by using [`#pragma HLS interface`](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-interface).
-  For example, the following example
+  For example, the following C++ code snippet
   ```c++
   void top(int in[N], int out[N]) {
   #pragma HLS interface axis port=in